asyncapi/generator/README.md

 You might want to update your local installation of generator for different reasons:

-* You want latest generator to have it's latest features.
+* You want the latest generator to have its latest features.
 Perform usual installation and in case you had generator installed already, it will upgrade to latest available:
     ```bash
     npm install -g @asyncapi/generator
     ```
-* You want specific version of the generator because your template might not be compatible with latest generator.
-Check [what version you need](https://github.com/asyncapi/generator/releases) and perform installation, specifying exact version with `@` character:
+* You want a specific version of the generator because your template might not be compatible with the latest generator.
+Check [what version you need](https://github.com/asyncapi/generator/releases) and perform installation, specifying the exact version with the `@` character:
     ```bash
     npm install -g @asyncapi/generator@0.50.0
     ```

-### Options
+### CLI usage

 ```bash
 Usage: cli [options] <asyncapi> <template>